 The Ninja DUO is better for making smoothies than the NutriBullet Blender Combo.
 The Ninja can produce silkier smoothies in less time, and you can pick up a variant that has a micro-juicing attachment.
 It's also better at making almond butter.
-However, it should be noted that it's very loud at max volume and it could damage your hearing if used for long periods.
+However, it should be noted that it's very loud when blending.
 The NutriBullet, in comparison, has less cleaning needs, and it can make snow-like ice.